-This article describes core deployment decisions for Direct Routing as well as additional considerations you may want to configure, based on your organization's needs.
+This article describes core deployment decisions for Direct Routing as well as additional considerations you may want to think about, based on your organization's needs.
 You should also read Cloud Voice in Microsoft Teams for more information about Microsoft's cloud voice offerings.

 Learn more about Direct Routing